Skip to content

 BOM

-• ring light for 3d printed photobooth or whatever led stripe you want
+• Ring light for the legacy 3d printed photobooth or

 • some cables